akumid/unirent/Amplify Instructions.md

+# General

+Root folder is located @ amplify/backend

+Categories:

+- api
+- auth
+- function
+- storage

-# Instructions on updating a function
+## Updating a function

 1. Navigate to the selected function's folder /src path
 2. Make changes to the codes